lake-wg/edhoc/draft-ietf-lake-edhoc.md

 3. If the message received is an error message, then process according to {{error}}, else process as the expected next message according to the protocol state.

-If the processing fails, then the protocol is discontinued, an error message sent, and the protocol state erased.
-Further details are provided in the following subsections.
+If the processing fails for some reason then, typically, an error message is sent, the protocol is discontinued, and the protocol state erased.
+Further details are provided in the following subsections and in {{error}}.

 Different instances of the same message MUST NOT be processed in one session.
 Note that processing will fail if the same message appears a second time for EDHOC processing because the state of the protocol has moved on and now expects something else.
 This assumes that message duplication due to re-transmissions is handled by the transport protocol, see {{transport}}.
 The case when the transport does not support message deduplication is addressed in {{duplication}}.